efredericks/gvsu-cis241/final-guide.md

 # CIS241 - F2025 Final Exam Study Guide

-## All material from the midterm onward is valid for questions
+## All material from the midterm onward (i.e., starting with regex) is valid for questions

 * In-class discussions/demos
 * Homeworks